 highway traffic signals without standard railroad signals

-* Funding is applied only after feasible projects are identified and approved by appropriate state, local, and railroad authorities.
+* Available funding is applied only after feasible projects are identified and approved by appropriate state, local, and railroad authorities.